-On September 16, 2004, the Village was declared to be in a state of fiscal emergency by the Auditor of State.
+On November 30, 2006, the Village was declared to be in a state of fiscal emergency by the Auditor of State.
 A Financial Planning and Supervision Commission (the Commission) was established under Revised Section 118.05.
 Commission membership is as follows:

 - 1. The Director of the Office of Budget and Management or a designee; - 2.
 The Mayor of the Village or a designee; - 3.
 The President Pro Tempore of Village Council or a designee; - 4.
-The Treasurer of State or a designee: and - 5.
-Three individuals appointed by the Governor with knowledge and experience in financial matters who are residents of the Village.
+The Treasurer of State or a designee; and - 5.
+Three individuals appointed by the Governor with knowledge and experience in financial matters who are residents of the Village, or who work in the Village.